LAST UPDATED: June 5, 2015

 Do Not Track.
 The World Wide Web Consortium (W3C) is attempting to develop a Do Not Track (DNT) standard.
 Currently, the standards regarding the DNT signals and appropriate responses are not defined.
 Accordingly, we do not assign a meaning to DNT signals.

 Accessing, Changing or Suppressing Personal Information.
-While we don’t collect Personal Information in connection with our Behavioral Advertising Services, if you would like to change, suppress or otherwise limit our use of your Personal Information that has been collected pursuant to our Optimization and Analytics Services or via the IgnitionOne DMP, you may contact us by sending an email containing your request email@example.com.
-For your protection, we will only implement such requests with respect to the Personal Information associated with the particular email address that you use to send us your request, and we may need to verify your identity and/or obtain more information from you before implementing your request.
+If you would like to change, suppress or otherwise limit our use of your Personal Information that has been previously provided to us, you may contact us by sending an email containing your request to email@example.com.
+For your protection, we will only implement such requests with respect to the Personal Information associated with the particular email address that you use to send us your request, and we may need to verify your identity before implementing your request.

-In each event, you must clearly indicate the information that you wish to have changed, or suppressed or clearly indicate the limitations you wish to put on our use of your Personal Information.
+In each event, you must clearly indicate the information that you wish to have changed or suppressed or clearly indicate the limitations you wish to put on our use of your Personal Information.
 We will endeavor to comply with your request as soon as reasonably practicable.
-We may need to retain certain information for recordkeeping purposes, and there may also be residual information that will remain within our databases and other records.
-We are not responsible for changing or suppressing information in our customers’ databases.
+We may need to retain certain information for recordkeeping purposes, and there may also be residual information that will remain within our databases and other records, which will not be removed therefrom.

 New York, NY 10166